 Yes.
 The 2013 RMPU consists of nine projects that will reduce storm water and dry-weather runoff discharges through recharge in spreading basins.
-The projected increase in storm water recharge will average about 5,500 acre-ft/yr.
-These same improvements will increase recycled water recharge capacity by 7,100 acre-ft/yr.
-Imported SWP water demands will thus decrease by 12,600 acre-ft/yr (equal to the sum of 5,500 acre-ft/yr of storm water recharge plus 7,100 acre-ft/yr of recycled water recharge).
-The reduced delivery of imported SWP water supplies will subsequently reduce the greenhouse gas emissions created by transporting imported water to Basin water users.
+The projected increase in storm water recharge will average about 5,500 AFY.
+These same improvements will increase recycled water recharge capacity by 7,100 AFY.
+Future water demands on average will thus lessen from those forecasted by approximately 12,600 AFY (equal to the sum of 5,500 AFY of storm water recharge plus 7,100 AFY of recycled water recharge) in addition to those gained by the 2001 RMP projects.
+A reduction in demand for imported SWP water supplies will subsequently reduce the greenhouse gas emissions created by transporting imported water to Chino Basin water users.

 New storm water recharge was estimated using a sophisticated numerical surface water modeling approach that estimates the discharge available for diversion at each potential recharge project; routes the discharge through the basin; operates the basins for flood control and water conservation; and estimates recharge, evaporation, and discharge from the facility.
 The recharge estimates are based on a daily precipitation time history for the 61-year period of 1950 through 2010 and on 2010 land use and drainage conditions.
 The model is calibrated using the monitoring data developed by the IEUA and the USGS.
-The results of the modeling work are summarized in Section 8 of the 2013 RMPU report. ^{27, 28}
+The results of the modeling work are summarized in Section 8 of the 2013 RMPU report. ^{32, 33}